Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: The Elliptic Surface of Rank .

+Take $H$ to be the subgroup of $E(\overline{\Q}(t))$ corresponding to the Mordell-Weil group of all of the $11$ elliptic surfaces considered.
+Since $H$ has finite index $n$ in $E(\overline{\Q}(t))$, every element $x$ satisfies $nx\in H$.
+In particular a $\Z$-basis $h_1,\dots,h_{68}$ of $H$ is also a $\Q$-basis of $V$.
+Hence any $g\in G$ fixing $H$ pointwise fixes this basis, so acts as the identity on $V$, and therefore on $E(\overline{\Q}(t))$ modulo torsion.
+The representation attached to $H$ thus has the same kernel as the one attached to the full Mordell-Weil group, so by the Galois correspondence the two splitting fields coincide and the field of definition computed from $H$ is that of $E(\overline{\Q}(t))$.

-For the $K3$ elliptic surface given by $y^2 = x^3 + t^5 + t^{-5}$, points lifted to the rank $68$ surface have the form $( t^{60}(gu^2+au+b),t^{90}( hu^3 + cu^2 + du + e))$, where $u = t^{36} + t^{-36}$ or $u = \zeta_5t^{36} + \zeta_5^{-1}t^{-36}$, with the coefficients taken from the rational elliptic surface $y^2 = x^3 + t^5 -5t^3 + 5t$.
-Combining all of the results of the $11$ elliptic surfaces, we see that in order to find the field of definition of the rank $68$ elliptic surface, we need to find the splitting field such of all of the polynomials in Table \ref{tab:table Rationals Elliptic Surfaces from E68}, and the polynomials from the $K3$ elliptic surface.
-Using \Magma{}, we determine that the splitting field of these polynomials has a Galois Group of order $829,440$, and so the size of the splitting field that contains all of these roots, and hence contains all of the $68$ generators, has degree $829,440$. \end{proof}
+Combining all of the polynomials needed for the field of definition of the $11$ elliptic surfaces, we see that in order to find the field of definition of the rank $68$ elliptic surface, we need to find the splitting field of all of the following polynomials:

+Using \Magma{}, we determine that the splitting field of these polynomials has a Galois group of order $829,440$, and so the size of the splitting field that contains all of these roots, and hence contains all of the $68$ generators, has degree $829,440$. \end{proof}

+\begin{rmk} In order to determine the smallest degree polynomial which has the number field given in Theorem $4.2$ as its splitting field, we run the \Magma{} function \textit{MinimalDegreePermutationRepresentation(G)}.
+The output was a group acting on a set of cardinality $45$, and this computations took about $12.5$ days. \end{rmk}

-\begin{rmk} The polynomials given in the proof of Theorem \ref{Rank 68 Surface Theorem} were not the polynomials given as output from Algorithm \ref{Algorthim Rational}, but were instead found by considering the \Magma{} function \textit{GaloisSubfields}, which finds subfields associated to subgroups of the Galois group. \end{rmk} \begin{rmk} In \cite{salami2025splitting}, the author finds the splitting field of the rank $68$ elliptic surface, though was unable to compute the full splitting field.
-Instead, they were able to compute defining polynomials of the splitting field, which reach degrees of $1728$ and $5760$.
-We found that if we take the polynomials of the elliptic surfaces of ranks $2,4,6$ and the elliptic surface of rank $8$ with field of definition of degree $48$, we get a splitting field of degree $1728$, and the splitting field of the other polynomials gives a splitting field of degree $5760$, seemingly verifying that we have equivalent results. \end{rmk}
+\begin{rmk} The polynomials given in the proof of Theorem \ref{Rank 68 Surface Theorem} were not the polynomials given as output from Algorithm \ref{Algorithm Rational}, but were instead found by considering the \Magma{} function \textit{GaloisSubgroup}, which finds subfields associated to subgroups of the Galois group.
+Code can be found at \cite[Field_Matching]{RatES-Code} which verifies that each of the number fields from the computation match the polynomials given in Table \ref{tab:table Rationals Elliptic Surfaces from E68} .\end{rmk}